-A. On April 28, 2023, the Company's board of directors resolved to increase cash capital.
+- A. On April 28, 2023, the Company's board of directors resolved to increase cash capital.
 And the effective date was September 7, 2023.
-Except for part of new shares for employees to subscribe it.
-Notes to Consolidated Financial Statements (Continued)
+Except for part of new shares for employees to subscribe it. - a.Detailed information relevant to the share-based payment plans as of December 31, 2023, is as follows: